Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Methodology

 \textbf{\textit{Data Extraction.}} Next, we performed data extraction guided by the RQs.
-We minimise the threat arising from data extraction and interpretation bias by standardising the processes for extracting and consolidating data from the papers.
-We minimised the threat of reviewer bias by involving at least two people at each step of this study.
-For each RQ, we identified the specific information that had to be collected from the selected papers.
+We minimised the threat of data extraction and interpretation bias by standardising the process for extracting and consolidating data from the papers.
+We minimised the threat of reviewer bias by involving at least two authors at each step of this study.
+For each RQ, we identified the specific information to be collected from the selected papers.
 To operationalise this, each author was assigned a subset of papers and independently extracted the required information.
-To ensure reliability, we began with a pilot phase in which each author analysed four papers, then met to discuss the extraction process, clarify ambiguities, and refine the extraction schema.
-Next, the process was repeated for a new set of four papers each to ensure our ambiguities had been resolved before analysing the full set.
+For reliability, we began with a pilot phase where each author analysed four papers, then met to discuss the extraction process, clarify ambiguities, and refine the extraction schema.
+This process was repeated for a new set of four papers, ensuring ambiguities were resolved before analysing the full set.

 Once the extraction from all 177 papers was completed, the information was consolidated into a unified taxonomy.
 This consolidation was performed iteratively: one of the authors compared entries across papers, standardised terminology, and grouped similar items under common categories.
 Any uncertainties or disagreements were resolved collaboratively among all authors to ensure consensus.
 Finally, the resulting taxonomy provided a structured view of how the ICSE community addresses benchmarking, contamination, replicability, and sustainability, which served as the basis for our subsequent analysis.